mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 TRAVELLER

-Idas’ roughly one billion citizens are equipped with internal devices at birth that track their whereabouts and record all of their experiences into a sprawling data substrate.
+Idas' roughly one billion citizens are equipped with internal devices at birth that track their whereabouts and record all of their experiences into a sprawling data substrate.
 These recordings are rarely accessed